OpenTechStrategies/LoadScan/README.md

 Currently, the following workflows are available as scenarios for load testing.

-- `login-preexisting-fileupload`: Login with user credentials specified in `accounts.yml` and upload files repeatedly, without polling for record status.
+- `login-preexisting-fileupload`: Login with user credentials specified in `accounts.csv` and upload files repeatedly, without polling for record status.
 This scenario is a convenient way to upload a large number of files to a small list of specified user accounts quickly.
 - `login-fileupload-poll`: Create a new user account, login with that account, upload a file, and poll the record until processing has completed, then upload more files.
 - `create-account-login`: Create an account, login, then logout.
 Repeat.